• Skip to primary navigation

 Ingredients:

-10. Bake the cake for about 45-60 minutes.
-The exact baking time varies between ovens.
-To test whether the cake is done, prick a skewer in the middle.
-If it comes out clean, it is done.
+Bake the Cake: Bake the cake for about 45-60 minutes.
+The exact baking time depends on your oven.
+I would recommend you start testing early on if the cake is done by placing a skewer in the middle.
+If it comes out clean it is done.
+Overbaking is one of the worst culprits of a dry marble cake.
+Leave to cool at room temperature.

 Recipe Variations